Gchism94/Gchism94/README.md

 <h1 align="left">Greetings! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

-Stories are practically built into our DNA; we’ve been writing them for over 3,000 years.
-As a research scientist transitioning into a data scientist I have learned how valuable data is in telling stories.
-My passion is to leverage my eight+ years of experience to help others tell their stories or gain new insights.
+As a data science educator with a background in research, I am passionate about harnessing the power of data to uncover compelling stories and insights.
+With over eight years of experience in the field, my goal is to empower others to leverage their data, making complex concepts accessible and inspiring.

-Following my doctoral training, I have honed my data science toolkit to contain inferential statistics, machine learning, containers, and programming so that I can best address any project or challenge.
+After completing my doctoral training, I have continued to expand my expertise in data science, mastering tools such as inferential statistics, machine learning, containers, and programming languages.
+This diverse skill set allows me to effectively tackle a wide range of projects and challenges.

+As an educator, I am committed to sharing my knowledge and experiences with others, guiding them on their own data-driven journeys.
+By connecting the ancient art of storytelling with the modern world of data science, I aim to inspire the next generation of data scientists and storytellers.

 ### Thanks for visiting! 🤘